Battle of Alberta: Elks vs. Stampeders

 The next season, in 1949, the current incarnation of the Edmonton Eskimos – now known as Edmonton Elks, was founded and immediately joined the WIFU – this time, for good.
 This Eskimos team's first ever game was on Labour Day against the defending Grey Cup Stampeders, who defeated the Eskimos 20–6 in the restart of the currently ongoing version of the football Battle of Alberta.
 Since 1949, the Elks and Stampeders have played on Labour Day every year with the exception of eleven seasons, having an unbroken run since the 1982 season.
 This has been one of the Canadian Football League's marquee match-ups, with the Monday Labour Day Classic in Calgary followed by the Friday night (Saturday, since 2014) rematch in Edmonton, resulting in a very short turnaround for both teams.
-As of the 2021 CFL season, the all-time record favours Edmonton, as the Elks have a record of 128–104–3 against their provincial rivals.
+As of the 2024 CFL season, the all-time record favours Edmonton, as the Elks have a record of 131–108–3 against their provincial rivals.

 In terms of the post-season, the two teams have played each other 27 times, with Edmonton holding a slight edge with 14 victories.
-The two teams also frequently meet in the West Final.
+The two teams also frequently met in the West Final.
 Between 1990 and 2003, the two teams clashed nine times to decide who would represent the West in the Grey Cup, and at least one Alberta team was in the game each year.
 Calgary has won six out of the last nine playoff match-ups, the most recent one in the 2017 West Final.
 Calgary has also won the most recent championship by an Albertan team, in 2018 with the 106th Grey Cup game.
 While the Stampeders may have won the Grey Cup first and the most recent, the Elks have won the most, with 14 titles compared to the Stampeders' eight as of 2021.

-Currently, the Calgary and Edmonton franchises play each other two to three times during the regular season and have played each other at least three times in every regular season but 2004 and 2018 between 1996 and 2019.
-The Stampeders have qualified for the playoffs in every season since 2005, while the Elks have missed the playoffs five times in that same time frame.
-Both teams have enjoyed much success in their histories as both franchises have never missed the playoffs at the same time.
+Currently, the Calgary and Edmonton franchises play each other two to three times during the regular season and have played each other at least three times in every regular season but 2004 between 1996 and 2017.
+The Stampeders qualified for the playoffs in every season from 2005 to 2023, while the Elks have missed the playoffs eight times in that same time frame.
+Both teams have enjoyed much success in their histories as both franchises had never missed the playoffs at the same time until the 2024 season.
 The Elks have made the playoffs in all but seven years since 1966, including 34 years in a row from 1972 to 2005 – a streak unmatched in North American major league sports.
-The Stampeders have only missed the playoffs six times since 1978.
+The Stampeders have only missed the playoffs seven times since 1978.